robfors/sumac/README.md

-# sumac
+# Sumac
-Specification for a protocol that facilitates communication between computers.
+Sumac is a language agnostic protocol that facilitates object based communication between any two computer programs.